 If you have any questions about the content or structure, contact the programme director Dr Christophe Eizaguirre

 Your taught modules take place in blocks of two weeks of full-time teaching (normally 9am-5pm), followed by weeklong study breaks for independent learning and coursework.
 This structure allows for an intensive learning experience, giving students the opportunity to immerse themselves in their subject.

 The following modules are typically offered as part of this programme:

-- Marine Mammals and Turtles – field course to Cape Verde: The module focuses on the diversity, behaviour, ecology, physiology, conservation and management of cetaceans (whales and dolphins), and marine turtles.
+- Marine Mammals and Turtles – The module focuses on the diversity, behaviour, ecology, physiology, conservation and management of cetaceans (whales and dolphins), and marine turtles.
 It covers such issues as the life history and migrations of turtles, their diving ability and behaviours, the social behaviour of dolphins, and the conservation of whales.
 It also includes (even though they are not mammals or reptiles!) a brief look at the sea-birds and sharks that will likely also be seen during field excursions.
 For part of the module you will be taught in the archipelago of Cape Verde, with boat trips for whales and shark observations, sea turtle monitoring.
 Mornings will be dedicated to lectures and workshops while afternoons and evening will be dedicated to hands-on practical experience.